Inflectra/spira-documentation/docs/SpiraApps/Task-Test-Presets.md

 To create task or test case presets, fill in the relevant text boxes (tasks and test cases for requirements, and tasks and test cases for releases).
 Each preset should be on its own line.

 Start each line with the preset name, then a colon, then a comma separated list of artifact names.
 To give the artifact a type add a | and the type name after the artifact name.

-Example task preset:
+!!! info "Example task preset"

     `Development Checklist:Design Screen,Develop Screen,Write Test Cases|Testing,Update Documentation`.

     In this example we are creating a preset:

     - called "Development Checklist"
     - it has 4 tasks in it
     - The "Write Test Cases" tasks should have a specific type of "Testing"
     - The 3 other tasks will get the default task type

 ## Using the SpiraApp
 When a user goes to the requirement or release details page, they will see an extra button in the toolbar.
 To add a preset group of tasks or test cases they should follow these steps: